JacobPaxton/data_science_notes/notes_v3.md

 ## Fixing Dataframes at Speed
 - AVOID APPENDING ROWS TO DATAFRAMES (SLOW)
 ```
+import numpy as np
+import pandas as pd
+import matplotlib.pyplot as plt
 # DF.APPLY WITH PROGRESS BAR
 from tqdm import tqdm
 tqdm.pandas()